svin24/svin24.github.io/content/blog/Go-is-a-great-language.md

 Perhaps the matter I most appreciate Go for is its long-term commitment to simplicity, stability, and robustness.
-I prize these traits more strongly than any other object of in software design.
+I prize these traits more strongly than any other object of software design.
 The Go team works with an ethos of careful restraint, with each feature given deliberate consideration towards identifying the simplest and most complete solution, and they carefully constrain the scope of their implementations to closely fit those solutions.